nyaruka/goflow/docs/md/flows.md

 ## say_msg

 Can be used to communicate with the contact in a voice flow by either reading a message with TTS or playing a pre-recorded audio file.
-If there is an audio file, it takes priority and an [ivr_play](sessions.html#event:ivr_play) event is generated.
-Otherwise the text is used and a [ivr_say](sessions.html#event:ivr_say) event is generated.
+It will generate an [ivr_created](sessions.html#event:ivr_created) event if there is a valid audio URL or backdown text.
+This will contain a message which the caller should handle as an IVR play command if it has an audio attachment, or otherwise an IVR say command using the message text.

 <div class="input_action"><h3>Action</h3>```json
 {